DarthTreleys/DarthTreleys/README.md

 - 👋 Hi, I’m Darth Treleys a spanish cybersecurity student ^^
 - 👀 I’m interested in protecting digital systems and guaranteeing the privacy of their users
-- 🌱 I’m currently learning The online Systems and Network Administration professional training course (ASIX 2) and the RH134-Red Hat System Administration II 9 course
+- 🌱 I’m currently learning The Online Systems and Network Administration professional training course (ASIX 2) and the RH134-Red Hat System Administration II 9 course
 - 💞️ I don't expect to collaborate currently
 - 📫 Discord: darthtreleys
 - 😄 Pronouns: He/him